kelunik/acme-client/doc/usage.md

     # Required: paths
     # Optional: bits, user
     #
     # paths: Map of document roots to domains.
-    #        /tmp is used here for domains without a real document root.
+Maps each path to one or multiple
+    #        domains.
+If one domain is given, it's automatically converted to an
+    #        array.
+The first domain will be the common name.
+    #
     #        The client will place a file into $path/.well-known/acme-challenge/
     #        to verify ownership to the CA
     #